dyatchenko/ServiceBrokerListener/README.md

     var listener1 = new SqlDependencyEx(connectionString, "YourDatabase", "YourTable1", identity: 1);
     var listener2 = new SqlDependencyEx(connectionString, "YourDatabase", "YourTable2", identity: 2);

+# How to use in multiple apps

+You must create listeners with **unique** identities for each app.
+So, only one listener with a specific identity should exist at the moment.
+This is made in order to make sure that resources are cleaned up.
+For more information and best practices see @cdfell [comment](https://github.com/dyatchenko/ServiceBrokerListener/issues/29#issuecomment-241826532).

+Application 1:

+    // identities are different
+    var listener = new SqlDependencyEx(connectionString, "YourDatabase", "YourTable", identity: 1);

+Application 2:

+    // identities are different
+    var listener = new SqlDependencyEx(connectionString, "YourDatabase", "YourTable", identity: 2);

 # How to track UPDATEs only

 The `listenerType` constructor parameter configures `SqlDependencyEx` to fire an event for